Read Sharon Hodgson's newsletter reports by clicking on this link here > http://www.sharonhodgson.org/tags/report

 or sign up to Sharon's emailing list here:

 Welcome to my contact page.

 Please note that due to the current virus crisis, Sharon's office is still experiencing a very high volume of casework and enquiries.
 Your patience at this time is appreciated.

 - Local Issues and Local Government (Council) issues

-Your local Councillors are elected to represent you in local government matters - including planning.
+Your local Councillors are elected to represent you at the Council in local government matters - including planning.